roelmagdaleno/wp-callout-box/README.md

 Then, you just type your callout box content inside the Gutenberg block.

+## Block Presets

+When you insert a new Gutenberg Block Callout you can select 1 of the 4 presets installed in the plugin:

+- Information
+- Success
+- Danger
+- Warning

+After you select one preset, your callout box will change its background color and icon.

 ## Examples

 Using shortcode or Gutenberg will render this callout box: